-Open WinClada by clicking the WinClada icon in your new folder in the Program menu.
+Open WinClada by clicking the WinClada icon in the IB200a folder in the Program menu.
 Once in WinClada, select the "File" menu and then "Open file".
-Open the sample file sampldna.ss.
+By default, WinClada wants to open a .ss or .winc file, so select show all files and select your .txt file.
+Open the Matrix Named.txt file.
+WinClada works like other Windows-based programs.
+You can use the mouse to select the options under each menu or a combination of key strokes.

 Now you can execute as many functions as you wish.
 Note that this program has a feature to protect the matrix against "typos", so if you want to actually modify data you have to select "Unlocked" under the "Edit" menu.